RPTools/maptool/build-resources/wikiDocExtraction/README.md

 even that has pieces removed, like the table of contents and all HTML comments.

+The end result is a Java properties file that we can manually copy to `../../src/main/resources/net/rptools/maptool/language/macro_descriptions/` under the name `i18n.properties`.

 The process is as follows:

 1.  `1-wiki-getfnnames.py`